 So what comes after building that foundation of strength?

 For Artur, the next step was taking that strength further and moving on to our Rings One program.
 His goals for the coming year are to get a strict muscle-up, and of course, to continue working on the Handstand Push-Up.

-He’s also decided to take some time to prioritize his mobility with our Focused Flexibility course, so that his movement restrictions don’t get in the way of his goals.
+He’s also decided to take some time to prioritize his mobility with our flexibility program, so that his movement restrictions don’t get in the way of his goals.